ckeditor/ckeditor5-package-generator/packages/ckeditor5-package-tools/README.md

 ### Integration with npm scripts

-Available scripts can be called via npm scripts in `package.json` file, eg:
+Available scripts can be called via npm scripts in the `package.json` file, e.g.:

 ```json
 {